Today, we will show the review and teardown process of the Lenovo ThinkPad PD 65W PD adapter.

 Test

-The ChargerLAB POWER-Z KM001 tester shows that the adapter supports four voltage output types: 5V 3A; 9V 3A; 15V 3A; 20V 3.2A.
+The ChargerLAB POWER-Z KM001 tester shows that the adapter supports four voltage output types: 5V 3A, 9V 3A,15V 3A, and 20V 3.2A.
 The result is slightly different from the data on its nameplate.

-The Type-C port is tested by EBD via Legendary PD detector
+The Type-C port is tested by EBD via the Legendary PD detector.

-Under the voltage of 5V, the max output current is 3,4A and the power rate is 16.4W, which exceeds its standard current and power rate.
+Under 5V, the max output current is 3.4A, and the power rate is 16.4W, which exceeds its standard current and power rate.
 The voltage is slightly lower, affected by cable length.

-Under the voltage of 9V, the max current is 3.31A and power rate is 28.8W, exceeding the standard current and power rate.
+Under the 9V voltage, the max current is 3.31A, and the power rate is 28.8W, exceeding the standard current and power rate.

-Under the voltage of 15V the max output current is 3.31A and power rate is 28.8W, which not only exceeds standard current and power but also measurement range of EBD 35W.
+Under 15V, the max output current is 3.31A, and the power rate is 28.8W, which exceeds not only the standard current and power but also the measurement range of EBD 35W.

-Under the voltage of 20V, the max output current and power rate also exceed the measurement range of EBD 35W.
+Under 20V, the max output current and power rate also exceed the measurement range of EBD 35W.

 Teardown

 The adapter has a thick shell.
 To begin with, we use a metal bar to remove the shell.
-Two bars get curved because they touch the metal shield.
-Under such case, we have no choice but use an electric grinder.
+Two bars get curved because they touch the metal shield, so we have no choice but to use an electric grinder.

 The metal shield gets damaged by the bar.